 4. Tree House Cabins at River of Life Farm, MO

 Plan a vacation on Missouri’s North Fork River and stay in treetop-style at the treehouse cabins and lofts at Tree House Cabins at River of Life Farm in the Ozark Mountains.
 Nearby activities including fishing for rainbow trout and hiking in the Mark Twain National Forest.
-But it might be hard to leave the lovely cabins and loft, with views out over the forest canopy, covered porches, and other amenities such as oversized Jacuzzi tubs.
+But it might be hard to leave the lovely cabins and loft, with views out over the forest canopy, covered porches, and other amenities such as oversized whirlpool tubs.

 5. Edisto River Treehouses, SC